Ao1K/Ao1K_site/CONTRIBUTING.md

 ### Pull Requests
-Avoid pull requests for purely cosmetic changes.
+Do not make pull requests for purely cosmetic changes.
 Ensure your contributions align with the project’s MIT license.
-Do not submit code that violates this license.
+Do not include code that violates this license.
-Features should prioritize UX and be easily accessible.
+Features should prioritize UX and be easily reachable by the user.
 Any UI changes must work well on mobile devices.